justinnoor/pfhowto/README.md

 We also introduced the **return** option, which compliments our **block out** rule.
 The **block return out** rule will drop the packet, and also send an RST message to the host that attempted to make this connection.
 Finally, we introduced the **egress** keyword, which automatically finds the default route.
 This is often a cleaner method of finding the default route, especially on complex networks.

-## Step 6 - Review and test the base ruleset
+## Step 6 - Review the base ruleset

 We now have a complete base ruleset that can serve as a formidable starting point for new droplets.
-Our ruleset is easy to read and can easily be expanded.
-To summarize our ruleset, we currently permit inbound **SSH** traffic, have some nice network hygiene measures in place, and have access to some critical services that safely bring our droplets into an operational state.
+We currently permit inbound **SSH** traffic, have some network hygiene measures in place, and we can access to some critical services that safely bring our droplet into an operational state.
 For the sake of tidiness, from here forward we will no longer rewrite the entire ruleset as we expand on it.
-Instead we have included complete sample rulesets at the end of the tutorial.
-Feel free to look at them anytime.
+Instead we have included complete ruleset examples at the end of the tutorial.
+Feel free to reference them anytime.

 Here is our complete base ruleset:
 ```